Back to news and insights

 Practical tips for a compelling expert report

-After the challenge of collecting and analysing data, the culmination of efforts by counsel and experts is in reporting the results – either in writing or during oral testimony.
+After the challenge of collecting and analysing data, the efforts of counsel and the experts culimate in reporting the results, either in writing or during oral testimony.
 Throughout the build-up to reporting, the experts should never lose sight of their duty to support the tribunal in understanding the issues at hand.
 Therefore, the experts’ main responsibility is to explain their reasoning and conclusions as clearly and practically as possible.

 Experts should set the stage for their analyses and conclusions by clearly laying out their instructions, relevant context and circumstances (including region and industry), the assumptions and documents on which they have relied, the methodology adopted to assess indicators of corruption, and the type of evidence they obtained and how they obtained it.